Symbolic presentation to Peter Byrne on retirement as CEO of FRS Network

-A SYMBOLIC retirement presentation was made to Peter Byrne, former CEO of FRS Network, at the FRS Network HQ, Roscrea, Tipperary, on Friday April 22nd 2022.
+A symbolic retirement presentation was made to Peter Byrne, former CEO of FRS Network, at the FRS Network HQ, Roscrea, Tipperary.

 A bronze sculpture named ‘The Co-operative Hands of FRS’ was unveiled to a crowd of over 130 people including, FRS board members, former chairmen, management, staff, Peter’s wife Joan and their seven children, their partners and spouses and seven grandchildren.

-In his acceptance speech Peter said, “to say that I am gobsmacked is an understatement.
-When the invite came to the house and mentioned that there would be a presentation, I thought it could be a watch, but even the best Swiss watches in the world breakdown, but I can’t ever see this piece breaking down.
+In his acceptance speech Peter said: “To say that I am gobsmacked is an understatement.
+When the invite came to the house and mentioned that there would be a presentation, I thought it could be a watch, but even the best Swiss watches in the world break down, but I can’t ever see this piece breaking down.
 Thank you to Jen for designing it and to the organisers for coming up with the idea.
-I am really grateful and shocked, but I could not think of anything better and I am truly honoured that it has been placed here at the FRS office in my name.”
+I am really grateful and shocked, but I could not think of anything better and I am truly honoured that it has been placed here at the FRS office in my name,” he said.

-Peter’s successor Colin Donnery, Chief Executive Officer, FRS Network, thanked Peter for all he has done for him and the staff of FRS throughout the years and said, “planning this day was difficult to nail down with Covid but we got here in the end and it was important for us to have this day in honour of Peter and to wish him the very best on his retirement.”
+Peter’s predecessor Colin Donnery, Chief Executive Officer, FRS Network, thanked Peter for all he has done for him and the staff of FRS throughout the years and said.
+“Planning this day was difficult to nail down with Covid but we got here in the end and it was important for us to have this day in honour of Peter and to wish him the very best on his retirement.”

-Artist Jen Donnery explained the process of creating the sculpture and said, “Initial drawings explored the challenges of conveying a two dimensional logo as a solid form with a timeless quality that would sit in harmony with its surroundings whilst referencing the history of the company under the guidance of Peter Byrne.”
+Artist Jen Donnery explained the process of creating the sculpture.
+“Initial drawings explored the challenges of conveying a two dimensional logo as a solid form with a timeless quality that would sit in harmony with its surroundings whilst referencing the history of the company under the guidance of Peter Byrne.”

 “Once all the bronze components were assembled, a patina was applied until the required depth of colour was achieved.
 The project was very much a collaboration between artist and foundry.
 A plinth was sourced from McKeon Stone, Kilkenny, who cut and polished the limestone before FRS installed it in position.
 Bronze Art Foundry installed the sculpture on site and mounted the cast bronze inscription to complete a six month process.”